style-guides/CoffeeScript/README.md

 ## Multi-line Statements

-- Lines MUST not me longer than 80 characters (counting tabs as 4 spaces)
+- Lines MUST not be longer than 80 characters (counting tabs as 4 spaces)
 - When a statement is too long to fit on one line, line breaks MUST occur after an operator